-In order to graduate from any of the Respiratory Care programs, students must be able to perform certain technical requirements.
-Graduates of these programs must be able to meet certain physical and mental requirements to ensure the safe performance of respiratory care procedures.
+These essential functions represent the non-academic requirements of the program.
+All applicants must meet these requirements in order to participate in the respiratory care program.
+Graduates of the program must be able to meet certain physical and mental requirements to ensure the safe performance of respiratory care procedures.

-Due to the nature of typical employment assignments, graduates of these programs must be able to meet the criteria listed below related to hearing, mobility, motor skills (fine & gross), tactile, visual, physical endurance, and mental/attitudinal standards.
+Due to the nature of typical clinical assignments, applicants must be able to meet the criteria listed below related to hearing, mobility, motor skills (fine & gross), tactile, visual, physical endurance, and mental/attitudinal standards.